UK government postgraduate loan scheme

 - PGCE - Other funding is available for PGCE courses

-- PhD - A separate system of loans of up to £25,000 has been proposed for doctoral students
+- PhD - A separate loan of up to £25,000 is available for doctoral students

 - Undergraduate courses with integrated Masters years - These courses will usually be covered by undergraduate student loans